fsprojects/fantomas/docs/ragnarok.md

 # The Ragnarok Feature

 I'm not sure who this document is for right now.
-These some thoughts and some research about a certain feature that people want in Fantomas.
+These are some thoughts and some research about a certain feature that people want in Fantomas.
 The feature is about how the code is printed back to source and is a variation on what the style guide advices today.

 I will go in great lengths why this is feature does not bring much value to the overall mission of Fantomas.
 Why I consider it inconsistent and why the implementation is far from trivial.
 Throughout this document there will be a negative tone toward this and for the initial draft I'm ok with this.
 Again, there are no plans to publish this as is.
+Oh and typos all over the place.

 ## Introduction